 Mount Sterling: The Bible readings on Titus and Philemon went well.

 Ontario: E. McCullough and Wm.
 Skates had five weeks of gospel meetings here.
 God was good and we are thankful for blessing in salvation.

-Chihuahua, Chihuahua: Dan Harvey spent three weeks here and helped Gilberto Torrens with Bible readings on the book of Acts.
-A temporary hall was erected in another location of extreme poverty, and earlier each day our two brethren had gospel meetings with the joy of seeing two women reached by the grace of God.
+Chihuahua, Chihuahua: Three weeks of Bible readings on the book of Acts were held here.
+A temporary hall was erected in another location of extreme poverty, and each day there were also gospel meetings, with the joy of seeing two women reached by the grace of God.
 Shad Sluiter then came over and helped with another week of meetings, encouraging this new and difficult work.
 During this time three sisters obeyed the Lord in baptism.

 Ciudad Nezahualcoyotl (Mexico City): After renting a hall for almost ten years, a used building close by has been purchased to be used as the new hall.
 God is faithful.
 Paul Thiessen had a week of appreciated ministry meetings on believers’ relationships, bringing double joy to the saints here.

 Ciudad Obregon, Sonora: Shad and Debbie Kember, Shad Sluiter, and Cam McCalley visited relatives of Blanca Gonzalez, a sister in the West Phoenix Spanish assembly.
 They also did door-to-door visitation to about 1000 homes.
 They had the joy of seeing up to 29 adults and 26 children attending a gospel meeting one night in a rented hall.